tyoshino/streams_integration/README.md

 };
 ```

-XHR reads data as `ArrayBuffer`s from the `ReadableStream` using its public methods, and sends them to the network without waiting for whole response body to be ready using `Transfer-Encoding: chunked`.
+XHR reads data as `ArrayBuffer`s from the `ReadableStream` using its public methods, and sends them to the network using `Transfer-Encoding: chunked` without waiting for whole response body to be ready.
 When the `ReadableStream` is closed, terminates the request body.

 ```
 var requestBodyStream = ...;